sanjiv576/sanjiv576/README.md

 - **Email**: [shresthasanjiv576@gmail.com](mailto:shresthasanjiv576@gmail.com)

 ## 🎯 Fun Facts
-- When not coding, I’m hiking in the Himalayas or sipping coffee at local cafes in Kathmandu.
+- When not coding, I’m hiking in the Himalayas or sipping coffee at local cafes.
-- Fond of: PUBG
+- Fond of PUBG

 ---